FAQ’s

 Is childcare available during your services?

 For children ages 6-12: These children participate in the entire worship service with the whole family.
-During the Christian Education hour (9am-10am) there is special programming for these ages to help them learn about God and know Him more deeply.
+During the Catechesis hour (9am-10am) there is special programming for these ages to help them learn about God and know Him more deeply.

 But aren’t children disruptive to the worship experience?